 Author Last Name, First Name.
-Year "Article Title."
-Journal Title Volume (Issue): Page Range of Article. doi: Digital Object Identifier.
+Year.
+"Article Title."
+Journal Title Volume (Issue): Page Range of Article.
+URL/DOI.

 Thompson, Maxine S., and Keith Verna M. 2001.
 "The Blacker the Berry: Gender, Skin Tone, Self-Esteem, and Self-Efficacy."
 Gender and Society 15 (3): 336-57. http://www.jstor.org/stable/3081888.

 Magazine articles can be cited in the running text (e.g., As Scott Spencer mentions in his May 1979 Harper's article "Childhood's End," ....) and not included in the reference list.
-However, if a formal citation is needed, follow the example below, separating the year and month/day.
+However, if a formal citation is needed, follow the example below, repeating the year with the month and day.

 Author Last Name, First Name.
 Year.
 "Article Title."
 Magazine Title, Month Day, Year, Page Range of Article.

 Page numbers are not included because articles can appear on different pages in different editions.
 For regularly occurring columns, cite with both the column name and headline or just the column name.
 If citing an online newspaper, include the URL at the end.
 If citing from a library database, include the database name.

-For more information see: Chicago Manual of Style, 15.51
+For more information see: Chicago Manual of Style, 15.51, CMOS quick guide

 Author Last Name, First Name.
-Last Modified/Accessed Year.
+Last Modified Year.
 "Page Title."
 Website Title.
-Last modified Month Day.
+Last modified Month Day, Year.
 URL.

 If there is no personal author, start with the page title or site sponsor.
-If there is no last modified date, use an access date.
+If there is no last modified date, use n.d.

 If the blog has the word "blog" as part of its name, "(blog)" should not be included in the citation.
 If the blog is a part of a larger publication, include that title, too.

-Note: The Chicago Manual of Style does not provide many examples of citations for media in the author-date style.
-The examples below modify the format used in the notes/bibliography style, moving the year to the second position.
+Note: In many cases media can be cited in the running text or grouped in a separate section or discography, but author-date style citation can be created by adapting the format used in the notes/bibliography style, moving the year to the second position.
 You can choose whom to list as the author depending on the focus of your citation.
 While you should always cite the format you used, the original date of the work, if known, should be privileged in the citation.
-(CMOS, 15.53)
+(CMOS, 15.57)

 Composer Last Name, First Name.
 Year.
 "Song Title."
 In Book Title, edited by Editor First Name Last Name, Inclusive Pages for Song.
 Place: Publisher.

-Composer, Performer, or Conductor Last Name, First Name.
-Original Recording Year.
+Performer or Conductor Last Name, First Name.
+Original Release Year.
 Album Title.
 Record Label Catalog Number, Year of Format Used, Medium or Streaming Service or File Format.

+Director First Name Last Name, dir.
+Original Film Release Year.
 Film Title.
-Original Release Year.
-Directed by Director First Name Last Name.
 Place: Studio/Distributor, Release Year of Medium Used.
 Medium.